kap14275819/Professional-Practices/README.md

 # Professional-Practices

 ## Problem-solving techniques
-### A problem-solving technique is the process of working through details of a problem to reach a solution.
+#### A problem-solving technique is the process of working through details of a problem to reach a solution.
 Problem solving may include mathematical or systematic operations and can be a measurement of an individual's critical thinking skills.

 ## Here are seven-steps for an effective problem-solving process.

 ### 1. Identify the issues:
-### Be clear about what the problem is.
+#### Be clear about what the problem is.
-### Remember that different people might have different views of what the issues are.
+#### Remember that different people might have different views of what the issues are.
-### Separate the listing of issues from the identification of interests.

 ### 2. Understand everyone's interests:
-### Interests are the needs that you want satisfied by any given solution.
+#### Interests are the needs that you want satisfied by any given solution.
-### The best solution is the one that satisfies everyone's interests.
+#### The best solution is the one that satisfies everyone's interests.
-### This is the time for active listening.
+#### This is the time for active listening.
 Put down your differences for awhile and listen to each other with the intention to understand.
-### Separate the naming of interests from the listing of solutions.

 ### 3. List the possible solutions:
-### This is the time to do some brainstorming.
+#### This is the time to do some brainstorming.
 There may be lots of room for creativity.
-### Separate the listing of options from the evaluation of the options.

-### 4. Evaluate the options.
+### 4. Evaluate the options:
-### What are the pluses and minuses?
-Honestly!
+#### What are the pluses and minuses?
-### Separate the evaluation of options from the selection of options.

-### 5. Select an option or options.
+### 5. Select an option or options:
-### What's the best option, in the balance?
+#### What's the best option, in the balance?
-### Is there a way to "bundle" a number of options together for a more satisfactory solution?
+#### Is there a way to "bundle" a number of options together for a more satisfactory solution?

-### 6. Document the agreement(s).
+### 6. Document the agreement(s):
-### Don't rely on memory.
+#### Don't rely on memory.
-### Writing it down will help you think through all the details and implications.
+#### Writing it down will help you think through all the details and implications.

-### 7. Agree on contingencies, monitoring, and evaluation.
+### 7. Agree on contingencies, monitoring, and evaluation:
-### Conditions may change.
-Make contingency agreements about foreseeable future circumstances (If-then!).
+#### Conditions may change.
+Make contingency agreements about foreseeable future circumstances.
-### How will you monitor compliance and follow-through?
+#### How will you monitor compliance and follow-through?
-### Create opportunities to evaluate the agreements and their implementation. ("Let's try it this way for three months and then look at it.")
+#### Create opportunities to evaluate the agreements and their implementation.